What’s the High Country Brewery Grind?

 Are you keen?

 If you’re interested in being part of this ride please let us know by booking your camping accommodation (below) or emailing us at firstname.lastname@example.org.
-And if you think you’d like to ride it on one of our Bombtrack hire bikes, book early!
+And if you think you’d like to ride it on one of our Bombtrack hire bikes or hire a set of our bikepacking bags, book early!